 Each CEGS is also required to have a training component that leverages the strengths of CEGS and its investigators to train the next generation of interdisciplinary scientists, who will bring creative approaches to studying biological problems through a genomic approach.
 This component of the program includes a specific focus on engaging the talents of individuals from underrepresented minority groups.
 (See: Minority Action Plan and the Minority Action Plan Portal and Research Tool)

 A successful CEGS must include ALL of the following:

-A CEGS proposes a very substantial advance to addressing a critical issue in genomic science.
+A CEGS proposes a very substantial advance to addressing a critical issue in genomic science or genomic medicine.
 Achieving a substantial advance entails risk; this is balanced by the potential for very high payoff and requires an outstanding scientific plan and effective management strategy.

 A CEGS is a tightly focused project implemented by a multi-investigator, interdisciplinary team working in a highly integrated fashion.
 Components of the program must be interdependent, not simply related.
 Synergy and integration are key.

 A CEGS will lay out a specific and substantive "product" that can be identified as having been the outcome of CEGS funding.

 A CEGS will take on challenging aspects of a problem, including ones that have slowed progress in the chosen area of research.

 A CEGS will increase the pool of professional scientists and engineers able to work in or use genomics, by offering innovative, substantive education and outreach opportunities across appropriate disciplines.
 It will integrate the training of new and broaden the training of established investigators.
 Graduate students and postdoctoral fellows, at a minimum, should participate in the research; however, that participation alone is insufficient as an education and outreach effort.